The blast furnace- extracting iron on a giant scale

 iron produced from the blast furnace is called pig iron, unfortunately pig iron has a high carbon content; typically between 3-5% and

-- The waste gas carbon dioxide which is produced during the reactions taking place inside the blast furnace rise up to top of the furnace and enter the large extraction ducts, labelled 8 in the diagram opposite.
+The waste gas carbon dioxide which is produced during the reactions taking place inside the blast furnace rise upto top of the furnace and enter the large extraction ducts, labelled 8 in the diagram opposite.
 Another waste gas which enters the extractor ducts is nitrogen.
-Now recall that almost 80% of the air is nitrogen, so 80% of the air blasted into the base of the blast furnace is nitrogen and being a very unreactive gas it simply passes through the blast furnace unchanged and leaves with the carbon dioxide gas through the extractor ducts at the top of the furnace.
+Now recall that almost 80% of the air is nitrogen, so 80% of the air blasted into the base of the blast furnace is nitrogen and being a very unreactive gas it simply passes through the blast furnace unchanged and leaves with the carbon dioxide gas through the extractor ducts at the top of the blast furnace.

-This mixture of gases and other wastes that enter the extractor ducts consists of impurities, fine particles and the gases carbon monoxide, carbon dioxide and nitrogen, these gases next enter the scrubbers where they are cleaned.
+This mixture of gases and other wastes that enter the extractor ducts consists of impurities, fine particles and the gases carbon monoxide, carbon dioxide and nitrogen; these gases next enter the scrubbers where they are cleaned.
 The carbon monoxide gas is

-flammable and can be burned to heat the stoves which preheat the air blasted into the furnace, the carbon monoxide gas can also be burned to generate electricity.
+flammable and can be burned to heat the stoves which preheat the air blasted into the furnace; the carbon monoxide gas can also be burned to generate electricity.

-- The molten iron is run off from the furnace base and transported in large torpedo shaped railway wagons holding many hundreds of tonnes of molten iron on its way to
+The molten iron is run off from the furnace base and transported in large torpedo shaped railway wagons holding many hundreds of tonnes of molten iron on its way to

 the steel works.